krz/krz.github.io/_posts/2018-01-30-linear-mixed-models.md

 Another advantage of Bayesian linear mixed effects models is their ability to incorporate complex hierarchical structures.
 Bayesian models allow researchers to specify complex prior distributions over the parameters of the model, which can capture complex relationships between the fixed and random effects.

 Let's fit both a regular (frequentist) linear mixed model and a Bayesian one.
 I will use `lme4` for the frequentist, and `brms` for the Bayesian model.
-As the data, I use the `sleepstudy` data set in the `lme4` package.
+As the data set, I use the `sleepstudy` data included in the `lme4` package.
-The dataset consists of individuals who participated in a sleep derivation study, where they had their normal amount of sleep on Day 0, and then were restricted to only 3 hours of sleep per night.
+This dataset consists of individuals who participated in a sleep derivation study, where they had their normal amount of sleep on day 0, and then were restricted to only 3 hours of sleep per night.
 The response variable, `Reaction`, measures the average reaction times in milliseconds (ms) on a series of tests given to each subject every day throughout the study.

 Interestingly, the results of the study showed that each subject's reaction time increased approximately linearly with the number of sleep-deprived days.
 However, what was even more interesting was that subjects varied in the slopes and intercepts of these relationships.
 This suggests that a model with random slopes and intercepts would be more appropriate for analyzing this dataset.